On the coherence of one-relator groups and their group algebras: Introduction

 In a different direction, one-relator groups were shown to be generically coherent by work of Sapir--\v{S}pakulov\'{a} \cite{SS10} and Kielak--Kropholler--Wilkes \cite{kielak_22}.
 These results were achieved by showing that generic one-relator groups are virtually ascending HNN-extensions of free groups and then appealing to a result of Feighn--Handel \cite{FH99}.
 In a similar vein, Kielak and the second author showed in \cite{KL23} that hyperbolic and virtually compact special one-relator groups are virtually free-by-cyclic and then also appealed to the work of Feighn--Handel to establish their coherence.

-Although significant work has gone into Baumslag's conjecture, literature on the coherence of group rings of one-relator groups is non-existent; a ring $R$ is (left) {\bf coherent} if every finitely generated (left) ideal is finitely presented as a (left) $R$-module.
+Although significant work has gone into Baumslag's conjecture, the authors are not aware of any literature on the coherence of group rings of one-relator groups; a ring $R$ is (left) {\bf coherent} if every finitely generated (left) ideal is finitely presented as a (left) $R$-module.
 There seems to be a relation between the coherence of $G$ and $\Z[G]$.
 They are equivalent for elementary amenable groups \cite{HKKL23} (see also \cite{BS79}) and they are both commensurability invariants.
 However, in general there is no known implication between the two properties.

-In this paper we confirm Baumsalg's conjecture for all one-relator groups and their group rings.
+In this paper we confirm Baumslag's conjecture for all one-relator groups and their group rings.

 \begin{teo} If $G$ is a one-relator group and $K$ is a field of characteristic zero, then \begin{enumerate} \item $G$ is coherent. \item $K[G]$ is coherent. \end{enumerate} \end{teo}

 We now explain the steps that go into the proof.